lisphilar/covid19-sir/README.md

 pipenv install --dev
 ```

-## Recomended datasets
+## Recommended datasets
-Datasets are not included in this repository, but we can download the following useful datasets from Kaggle and GitHub.
+Datasets are not included in this repository, but we can download the following recommended datasets from Kaggle and GitHub.
 Please read Bash code `input.sh` in the top directory of this repository.

 ### Kaggle
 Kaggle API key and Kaggle package are necessary.
 Please read [How to Use Kaggle: Public API](https://www.kaggle.com/docs/api).